owenvickery/cg2at/README.md

 This workflow allows each fragment to be treated individually, with no knowledge of what any other bead contains.

-This script roughly follows the following workflow.
+CG2AT2 roughly follows the following workflow.

 - Center fragments based on the center of mass (COM) of heavy atoms.
 - Rotate fragments to find minimum distance between the atoms connecting to other beads.
 - Minimise residue
 - Merge all residues and minimise
-- check for threaded lipids (abnormal bonds used as a marker for lipid through rings)
+- check for threaded lipids
 - Run NVT and NPT
 - Morph protein to rigid body alignment